royby-cyberark/k8s-course/README.md

   * apply the new file
 * scale down take time so we wont scale up/down rapidly

-## Readiness and liveness probes
+# Readiness and liveness probes

+## Readiness probes
 * when we scale up/down it might take just a little time until the container application becomes ready, but the container is ready before that and we might get errors on those scaling up/down events.

-*
+* docs (see more params): https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/
+* We will use a readiness prob - we will tell k8s how test if a pod is ready by giving it some api endpoint to call, only then will it start directing traffic to it. we can also do without an http server - see later
+* under spec in the container - see workloads.yaml, api-gateway
+* we can see the prob info with pod describe command

+## Liveness probes
+* configured same as readiness prob, but is called continuously, and if k8s gets errors it restarts the whole CONTAINER
+* same params as readiness, like how many failure to get before it restarts the container

+## With an http server
+* we can do without an http server, with a "liveness command" (or readiness) - https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/#define-a-liveness-command
+* it runs a command (exec) on the container
+* we can aldo do TCP prob - see docs